-Charter a bus rental to the Guggenheim
+Charter a bus rental to the Guggenheim Museum

 The Guggenheim Museum lies on 5th Avenue just east of the Jacqueline Kennedy Onassis Reservoir in Central Park.
-It’s a very popular and crowded part of the city, so the safest and easiest way to get your group to the Guggenheim is by renting a private New York City charter bus
+It’s a very popular and crowded part of the city, so the safest and easiest way to get your group to the Guggenheim is by renting a private New York City charter bus.

-Why charter a bus for the Guggenheim
+Why charter a bus for the Guggenheim Museum

 The Guggenheim Museum sits on 5th Avenue between East 88th and 89th Streets.
 It’s just across the street from Central Park, which makes it convenient for accessing other nearby attractions but very difficult to find parking for multiple vehicles.
 That’s why you should charter a bus to get your group to and from the Guggenheim.
 Depending on your group’s size, you can choose a school bus, coach bus, or minibus.
 And if you want additional freedom to visit other spots before or after your stop at the museum, consider chartering a door-to-door shuttle service for your group.